Drawing from formal training in English, History, Philosophy, and Religion,

 2019 Balkaran, Raj.
 “A Tale of Two Boons.”
 Excerpts from the Devī Māhātmya translated for The Purana Reader, edited by Dheepa Sundaram and Deven Patel.
 Cognella Academic Publishing.
 In press.

 2019 Balkaran, Raj.
-“The Story of Saṃjñā, Mother of Manu” In Gender and Indian Philosophy, edited by Veena R. Howard.
-Bloomsbury Publishing.
+“The Story of Saṃjñā, Mother of Manu” In The Bloomsbury Research Handbook of Indian Philosophy and Gender, edited by Veena R. Howard.
+Bloomsbury Publishing, pp. 267-296

 2018 Balkaran, Raj.
 “The Splendour of The Sun” In Nine Nights of the Goddess, edited by Hillary Rodrigues, Moumita Sen and Caleb Simmons.
 State University of New York Press, pp. 23-38.